 Walter, age 6, lives with an ultra-rare condition called Spinocerebellar Ataxia Type 29.
 So rare, there are only around 50 cases worldwide documented in medical literature.

 It affects his balance and coordination, making everyday movement challenging.
-Walter is also unable to speak, and communicates using a combination of Auslan and AAC (augmentative and alternative communication).
+Walter is also unable to speak, and communicates using a combination of Auslan and via a computer.

-Over the past three years, we have supported Walter and his family at Can:Do 4Kids.
+Over the past three years, Can:Do 4Kids therapists have supported Walter and his family.

-“Walter’s therapy is highly personalised, practical, and goal-focused,” Sarah, his mother, says.
+“Walter’s therapy is highly personalised, practical, and goal-focused,” says his mother, Sarah.
 “What he learns in therapy carries over into everyday environments, and that has made a significant difference in his progress.”

 Over time, Walter has achieved milestones that once felt out of reach.